laurentperrinet/Perrinet20PredictiveProcessing/README.md

 side from the midline).
 In general, SPEM may still follow the target, as it is occluded (behind the cardboard) yet with a lower gain [@Barnes91].
-As the target reappears from behind the occluder, schizophrenic agents engage more quickly to a SPEM response [@Avila06]. [@Adams12] modeled an agent which has the capability to smoothly follow a moving object.
+As the target reappears from behind the occluder, schizophrenic agents engage more quickly to a SPEM response [@Avila06].
+An agent was modeled in [@Adams12] which has the capability to smoothly follow such moving object.
 This model allows in particular to understand most prototypical SPEM as a Bayes-optimal solution to minimize surprise in the perception / action loop implemented in the agent's dependency graph.

 Especially, by manipulating the a priori precision of internal beliefs at the different levels of the hierarchical model, one could reproduce